Meiosis: Nondisjunction

 The probability of nondisjunction in human oocytes increases with increasing maternal age, presumably due to loss of cohesin over time.

 Comparison to mitosis

+The two primary processes in cell division are mitosis and meiosis, which differ significantly despite sounding similar.

 In order to understand meiosis, a comparison to mitosis is helpful.
 The table below shows the differences between meiosis and mitosis.